mikerudge/propeller-extensions/README.md

 # README

 ## How to install

-* Clone [this repo](https://github.com/mikerudge/propeller-extensions) to `~/.vscode/extensions`

-*If you cloned it to `~/sites` you can run this command `mv ~/sites/propeller-extensions ~/.vscode/extensions` to move the folder from sites to the extensions folder.

-* Open VScode and you should see a new extension in your extensions called propeller-pack
+- Serach for "propeller" in the extensions window of vs code.
+- Once you click install, it will also install all the extensions.

 ## Contribute

-* When you find an **awesome** extension, add it to the package.json file
+- When you find an **awesome** extension, add it to the package.json file

+- increment the version number

-* Commit it, Push it… Thats it!
+- Commit and Push

+- I will then deploy it to the vs code extension store.

 > Tip You can see the `publisherid.extensionName` at the end of the URL of an extension on the Marketplace.